 - Collection, 1940s–1970s: A survey of artwork on Floor 4 of the MoMa museum, featuring a wide array of artists, forms, styles and mediums.

 Current status: The Museum of Fine Arts (MFA) in Boston is open to the public with reserved tickets.
-Timed tickets are required for entry.
+Tickets are good for an entire day.
 To plan your visit, go to:

 The Museum of Fine Arts (MFA) in Boston is the fifth-largest museum in the U.S. The museum contains one of the most comprehensive art collections in the Americas, with more than 450,000 pieces.
 It is home to more than 8,000 paintings, second only in the Americas to the Metropolitan Museum of Art.
 The permanent collection is noted for its Ancient Egyptian artifacts, Asian art, French Impressionist paintings, and early American art.

 Online resources at MFA

 The MFA video library features virtual exhibition tours, artist interviews, and musical performances.
 The Online Events page lets you browse upcoming online events—music, performances, distance learning classes, chats, talks, and more.
 You can also visit the MFA web page on the “Google Arts & Culture” website to view online exhibits, features, and an interactive walk-through of the museum galleries.

 The Monet and Boston: Legacy Illuminated exhibit brings together the museum’s unparalleled collection of Monet paintings for the first time in a generation—in honor of its 150th anniversary.
 Learn more Here.